evolverine/covid-19-anki-deck/CONTRIBUTING.md

 * Read [the goals of this project](README.md#Goals), and see that the notes you add further them directly
 * Read through existing notes in case the notes you're adding overlap or duplicate existing information.
 * Source your information from reputable sources.
-* First define any new concepts (in their own, separate notes) introduced by your notes
+* First define any new concepts (in their own, separate notes) introduced by any new notes

 ## Don't